 When you hear lentils, you probably don't think of decadence.
 You probably think of healthy, nourishing, maybe even boring.
 But, I'm here to change your perception of lentils with this ultra creamy, ultra indulgent lentil curry.

-And if you're looking for some more basic lentil recipes and tips on how to cook them from scratch, here's a helpful video on that topic!
-It'll help you save time in the kitchen and get some healthy meals on the table with minimal effort.
+[Note: if you're looking for some more basic lentil recipes and tips on how to cook them in the Instant Pot, here's a helpful video on that topic]

 Back to this curry though because it's definitely worth talking about.